MicrosoftDocs/powerbi-docs/articles/powerbi-service-the-new-power-bi-experience.md

     ![](media/powerbi-service-the-new-power-bi-experience/power-bi-unfavorite2.png)

-2. To display a list of all the dashboards that you have added as favorites, in the left navpane, select the arrow to the right of **Favorites**.
-The advantage of this is that you can display this list from just about any page in Power BI service.
+2. To display a list of all the dashboards that you have added as favorites, in the left nav, select the arrow to the right of **Favorites**.
+Because the left nav is a permanent feature of Power BI service, you have access to this list from anywhere in Power BI service.

     ![](media/powerbi-service-the-new-power-bi-experience/power-bi-favorite-flyout.png)